MD General Assembly

-Maryland launched a new and much-improved General Assembly website just prior to the 2020 Legislative Session.
-On it you can now quickly find committee schedules and agendas, listen or even watch committee hearings, look up your legislators, and find out more about our state’s electoral process.
+Maryland has a new General Assembly website for the 2021 Legislative Session intended to help us navigate during COVID lockdown.
+On it you can find committee schedules and agendas, listen to or watch committee hearings, look up your legislators, and find out more about our state’s electoral process.
 Be sure to check it out!
 A few important links are below for your convenience.

 Because most honestly have NO idea what public registration is doing to people.
 They have no idea that a sizable majority of registrants are not the hideous monsters painted in the media.
 Let’s face it: If we were not already very intimately aware of the destruction of lives this causes, we’d probably think it sounds pretty good overall, right?
 Most new members think that they are “unique” as far as sex offenders go, and registration might be okay for “those other people.”

 Don’t legislators read these laws before they vote on them?